 RSOP Personal Training or Group Fitness:

-On campus and very convenient, RSOP (Recreational Sports Outdoor Program) offers a certification for both through National Exercise Trainers Association (NETA).
+Conveniently located on campus, RSOP (Recreational Sports Outdoor Program) offers a certification for both personal training and group fitness through National Exercise Trainers Association (NETA).

 Northland Chapter of the American College of Sports Medicine (NACSM):